 Best time to visit Nazaré

 For big wave enthusiasts, the ideal time to visit Nazaré is from November to March.
-This is when the Atlantic Ocean produces the strongest swells and the most consistent big waves with peak months typically being December, January, and February.
+This is when the Atlantic Ocean produces the strongest swells, with peak months typically being December, January and February.

 All the photos in this article were shot in late October.
 It was around 20°C during the day and we saw some big waves, though not as large as I had hoped.